dermotamx/dermotamx/README.md

 ![status](https://img.shields.io/badge/status-up-brightgreen)

-Hi, I'm **Axia**, an audio developer learning **JS** and **HTML/CSS**.
+Hi, I'm **Dermot**, an audio developer learning **JS** and **HTML/CSS**.
 I create automation tools for web radios/radios, as well as API systems connected to radio software or simpler tools to help manage their radio operations internally.

 ---
 ## 📬 How to Contact Me